FRINXio/FRINX-machine/README.md

 ```sh
 $ ./startup.sh --deploy-uniconfig NODENAME
 ```
-NODENAME must be a valid docker swarm worker name, to get a list of current workers, issue `docker node ls` Each deployment creates a unique per-worker YAML file stored in folder `./uniconfig/composefiles/` which is then used for actual service deployment.
+NODENAME must be a valid docker swarm worker name, to get a list of current workers, issue `docker node ls`.
+Each deployment creates a unique per-worker YAML file stored in folder `./uniconfig/composefiles/` which is then used for actual service deployment.

 NOTE: The deployment might take a while as the worker node needs to download all neccessary images first.